ben10ben/thesis/README.md

 Use `Process_results.ipynb` to load all outputs and process outputs for final tables and visualisaiton and to calculate the metrics 'jumpstart' and 'asymptotic performance'

 # Results

+Results for the case study using the BDGP2, comparing 2 pre-trained iTransformer models against a non-pre-trained baseline.
 ![Case study on BDGP2 dataset](https://github.com/ben10ben/thesis/blob/master/outputs/results/final_outputs/startup_strategies_mae.png)

+Transfer Learning Metrics on ELD and BDGP2 datasets (Percentage change between MSE)
 ![Transfer learning between ELD and BDGP2 with iTransformer and TSMixer](https://github.com/ben10ben/thesis/blob/master/outputs/results/final_outputs/tl_table_gp2_eld.png)

 # Project structure

-├── README.md
+├── README.md\
 ├── requirements.txt                                -- required libraries\
 ├── setup.sh                                        -- setup script to download data, create folders, create venv\
 ├── data                                            -- stores the used datasets\
-├── outputs                                         -- stores all outputs
+├── outputs                                         -- stores all outputs\
-    ├──models                                       -- stores pre-trained models for later use or checkpointing
+    ├──models                                       -- stores pre-trained models for later use or checkpointing\
-    ├──results                                      -- stores predictions and forecasitng metrics
+    ├──results                                      -- stores predictions and forecasitng metrics\
-        ├──final_outputs                            -- stores final output tables and visuals for paper
+        ├──final_outputs                            -- stores final output tables and visuals for paper\
-└── src                                             -- all code used for the research
+└── src                                             -- all code used for the research\
-    ├── arima_baselines.ipynb                       -- ARIMA baseline experiments
+    ├── arima_baselines.ipynb                       -- ARIMA baseline experiments\
-    ├── TimeGPT_baseline.ipynb                      -- TimeGPT baseline experiments
+    ├── TimeGPT_baseline.ipynb                      -- TimeGPT baseline experiments\
-    ├── iTransformer_baselines.ipynb                -- iTransformer baseline and model checkpoints
+    ├── iTransformer_baselines.ipynb                -- iTransformer baseline and model checkpoints\
-    ├── iTransformer_full_tl.ipynb                  -- iTransformer transfer learning
+    ├── iTransformer_full_tl.ipynb                  -- iTransformer transfer learning\
-    ├── darts_with_checkpointing.ipynb              -- NHits/Transformer/TSMixer baseline and transfer learning
+    ├── darts_with_checkpointing.ipynb              -- NHits/Transformer/TSMixer baseline and transfer learning\
-    ├── process_results.ipynb                       -- merge results, create tables and plots
+    ├── process_results.ipynb                       -- merge results, create tables and plots\
-        └── helpers                                 -- functions and classes used in the project └── additional                                      -- deprecated experiments not used for research but potentially interesting
+        └── helpers                                 -- functions and classes used in the project\
+└── additional                                      -- deprecated experiments not used for research but potentially interesting\
-    ├── darts_without_checkpointing.ipynb           -- NHits/Transformer/TSMixer baselines and experiments using the last model instead of best
+    ├── darts_without_checkpointing.ipynb           -- NHits/Transformer/TSMixer baselines and experiments using the last model instead of best\
-    ├── exploratory                                 -- dataset exploration and visualisation of data pre-processing ├── reproduce_electricityresults.ipynb          -- train iTransformer on multiple forecasting horizons and compare normalisation strategies
+    ├── exploratory                                 -- dataset exploration and visualisation of data pre-processing\
+    ├── reproduce_electricityresults.ipynb          -- train iTransformer on multiple forecasting horizons and compare normalisation strategies\
-    └── transfer_learning_split_dataset.ipynb       -- iTransformer transfer learning after splitting a dataset on ids
+    └── transfer_learning_split_dataset.ipynb       -- iTransformer transfer learning after splitting a dataset on ids\